‘Water shortage will be a thing of the past by 2010’

 Sanjay Kumar

-sure that citizens of Delhi are never bereft of their daily supply of clean drinking water, tells TOI in an interview that Delhi would be free of all problems related to the availability of water in the next three years.
+Arun Mathur, the CEO of Delhi Jal Board, whose responsibility is to ensure that citizens of Delhi are never bereft of their daily supply of clean drinking water, tells TOI in an interview that Delhi would be free of all problems related to the availability of water in the next three years.

 With the summer digging itself in, does Delhi Jal Board (DJB) has its task cut out?

 Providing drinking water to an estimated current population of Delhi of 1.60 crore is a challenging task.
 Besides, DJB has to provide for another 5-6 lakh people, who make up the size of the migratory population that Delhi is host to.
 The DJB has to ensure that water is made available to everyone in the city in spite of the fact that Delhi’s own water requirements are not being made available to the city by the neighbouring states.
 Despite the constraints, DJB provides water to the entire city of Delhi, including people who are residing in the unauthorised colonies, slums, JJ clusters as well as urban and rural villages.
+Water is made available through deep bore handpumps, public hydrants, tubewells as well as tankers wherever the piped supply network has not been technically possible to extend so far.

 What’s DJB doing to manage the disparity between water supply and demand?